ovaisq/python/README.md

-# python
+# Python
-Some quick and dirty python tools
+Some quick and dirty python tools that I have built up over the years